Science-of-the-Fork/nlp-project/README.md

 ## <u>Conclusion</u>
 In the realm of Natural Language Processing (NLP), our analysis delved into the linguistic patterns and language prevalence within the READMEs of the top 100 most forked repositories on GitHub.
 Our findings uncovered several intriguing insights.
 Firstly, we observed a slightly higher prevalence of the Python language within README contents, constituting 54% of the distribution compared to JavaScript's 46%.
 Delving into the most frequently used words, "model" surfaced as a dominant term across the repository ReadMe texts, particularly pronounced within the Python language.
 Additionally, the word "function" held significance across all repositories, notably emerging as the most frequent term in JavaScript.
-Notably, we engaged in bigram frequency analysis, revealing notable pairs of adjacent words in JavaScript code segments, such as "function expression" and "npm test." ____ Need MODEL---
+Notably, we engaged in bigram frequency analysis, revealing notable pairs of adjacent words in JavaScript code segments, such as "function expression" and "npm test."

-Our exploration extended to the top 100 Forked ReadMe's, where a detailed scrutiny of bigrams in JavaScript code segments showcased common associations like "released paper," "stable diffusion," and "ross girshick."
-Employing statistical methods, our first hypothesis subjected programming language distribution within READMEs to a Chi-squared test of independence.
-The outcome revealed that programming languages were not independent of READMEs, leading us to accept the null hypothesis (H0).
-Lastly, the analysis ventured into Term Frequency-Inverse Document Frequency (TF-IDF) scores, revealing the top five words by their TF-IDF values: "model," "function," "test," "use," and "code," each bearing distinctive significance in the coding landscape.
-In summation, our comprehensive exploration of linguistic trends, prevalence, and statistical inferences has cast light on the intricate language dynamics within open-source repositories.---- NEED MODEL -------
+Our investigation extends beyond linguistics, embracing statistical and machine learning methodologies.
+The Chi-squared test confirms the intertwined relationship between programming language distribution and README content.
+Furthermore, t-tests on the top five most significant words unveil substantial frequency differences, deepening our understanding of language nuances.
+Incorporating classification models, the K-Nearest Neighbors (KNN) model emerges as a standout, achieving 88% accuracy in predicting language based on README content.
+In essence, our analysis encapsulates the multifaceted landscape of programming languages, offering insights that resonate with developers, stakeholders, and the evolving world of open-source coding practices.

 ## <u>Next Steps</u>

 1. **Contextual Sentiment Analysis** Expanding beyond language prevalence, delving into sentiment analysis could provide a deeper understanding of the emotional tone within the READMEs.
 By employing advanced techniques such as BERT (Bidirectional Encoder Representations from Transformers) or GPT (Generative Pre-trained Transformer), we can discern not only what is being communicated but also the sentiment conveyed.
 This could uncover nuanced patterns in developers' sentiments, influencing their engagement and collaboration.